 *When electricity is delivered over a power line, it is normal for a small amount of power to be consumed or lost as heat.
 Equipment, such as wires and transformers, consumes power before it gets to your home or business.
 The adjustment factor accounts for these losses.

 Regulatory charges are the costs of administering the wholesale electricity system and maintaining the reliability of the provincial grid.

 These are the costs of delivering electricity from generating stations across the province to Wasaga Distribution Inc., then to your home or business.
 This includes the costs to build and maintain the transmission and distribution lines, towers and poles, and operate provincial and local electricity systems.
 A portion of these charges are fixed and do not change from month to month.
 The rest are variable and increase or decrease depending on the amount of electricity you use.

 The debt retirement charge pays down the debt of the former Ontario Hydro.

 The price of generation in Ontario is set by a competetive market.
 Certain generators receive payments through regulation or contract that differ from the market price.
 Your portion of the net adjustment arising from these different payments is included on your bill.
-This amount may be a credit or a charge to you, depending on the current provincial benefit rate.
+This amount may be a credit or a charge to you, depending on the current Global Adjustment rate.